Skip to content

 December 20, 2019Fantasy Contests Consumer Protection Act (MCL 432.501–432.516)Legalized DFS at age 18

-January 22, 2021iGaming and sports betting launchMichigan market goes live
+January 22, 2021iGaming and sports betting market launchMichigan online market goes live with multiple licensed operators

-October 2023DFS administrative rules finalizedRegulatory framework for fantasy contests fully in effect
+October 2023DFS administrative rules finalizedFull regulatory framework for fantasy contests takes effect

 Regulatory Structure